onespacemedia/cms/docs/README.md

 ## Media module

-The media app provides a file and image management interface to the CMS admin.
-It also integrates with WYSIWYG text editors to provide a file browser and image browser interface that allows images and files to be uploaded directly into the editor.
+The media app provides file and image management to the CMS admin.
+It also integrates with the CMS's WYSIWYG text editor to provide a file browser and image browser interface that allows images and files to be added directly into the editor.

+For images,

 ### Models

+#### File

+File is a wrapper around a Django FileField.
+This allows users to upload their files in one place and use it in more than one.

+The CMS's `file` provides additional fields: a title, alt text (for images), attribution and copyright.
+It is up to you how, or if, to render these on the front-end of the website.

+#### Label

+A Label helps administrators organise media; think of them as tags, or notes to self.
+They are not intended to be shown to users on the front end of a website.

+##### `is_image`

+### Fields

-To make it easier to integrate the media module into your project a selection of models are provided.
+To make it easier to integrate the media module into your project, a few fields are provided.
+You should generally use these any time you want to reference a File.

-#### FileRefField()

-FileRefField provides a widget which allows a user to select a file from the media library.
+`FileRefField` provides a widget which allows a user to select a file from the media library.
+This is a simple subclass of Django's `ForeignKey` that uses Django's `ForeignKeyRawIdWidget` - if you're anything like us, your media libraries can get large enough to make dropdowns unusable).

-#### ImageRefField()

-The same functionality as the ``FileRefField()``, but with the files filtered to only show images.
+`ImageRefField` has the same functionality as `FileRefField()`, but files are filtered to only show images.

-#### VideoFileRefField()

-The same functionality as the ``FileRefField()``, but with the files filtered to only show videos.
+`VideoFileRefField()` has the same functionality `FileRefField()`, but the files are filtered to only show videos.

 #### VideoRefField()

-A ``Video`` object is a collection of video files and related imagery.
+A `Video` object is a collection of video files and related imagery.
 You can use it to easily create cross-browser compatible ``<video>`` tags on the frontend of your website.

-## Links module
+## Links module (`cms.apps.links`)

-The Links module provides a new page content type named "Link" which allows you to have a navigation item without a page associated.
+The Links module provides a new page content type named "Link" which allows you to have a navigation item without a page associated - it will redirect to an arbitrary URL.

 ### Configuration